Skip to main content

 Alex Presha, Kendra Field, and Vincent Brown

-13 News Now ABC North Carolina
+13 News Now ABC Virginia

 Don't miss the new feature documentary "Roots Recovered: Reclaiming Our Names," produced in partnership with the 10 Million Names Project.
 It's a challenging genealogical journey to recover the names of enslaved ancestors.
 A growing number of African Americans are up to the task.